Browse our jobs and apply for your next role.

-Just like global disruptive events before it, COVID-19 has left many organisations grappling with financial uncertainty and frozen headcounts.
-On the flipside, the pandemic has forced businesses to completely rethink and adapt business models, which requires significant manpower and flexibility.
+Like disruptive global events before it, the last few years has left many organisations grappling with financial uncertainty and frozen headcounts.
+On the flipside, the pandemic forced companies to completely rethink and adapt business models, which requires significant investment and flexibility.

-During this time of uncertainty, contracting solutions can be an attractive prospect.
+During this time of ongoing uncertainty, contracting solutions in Australia can be an attractive prospect.
 They offer the opportunity to quickly hire someone with specialist skills to fill a short-term need, without the long-term overheads of bringing a permanent employee on board.
 Hiring independent contractors is often more cost effective than traditional employment.

-Contract work, or the ‘gig economy’ as its commonly known, has been on the rise in recent years.
+Contract work, or the ‘gig economy’ as it’s commonly known, has been on the rise in recent years.
 According to a report by the Australian Bureau of Statistics, there are over a million independent contractors across the nation, making up just under 10% of the employed population.
-The Michael Page Salary Report also found that employer demand is stronger for flexible work arrangements and contract workers — a trend that is likely to continue growing, as a shift that’s here to stay thanks to COVID-19.
+Our Talent Trends report also found that employer demand is stronger for flexible work arrangements and contract workers — a trend that is likely to continue growing, as a shift that’s here to stay thanks to COVID-19.

-Here are the major benefits organisations see from employing contract workers, both during and after times of global disruption.
+Here are the major benefits that organisations experience from employing contract workers, both during and after times of global disruption.

 Contractors can offer a quick solution to any skills shortages within an organisation, particularly when there are specialist skills involved.

-Due to the nature of their work, experienced contractors are often available to start at short notice — which is particularly important given the rapid pace of change in the business world as a result of the pandemic.
-They may be able to onboard and deliver work faster than a permanent employee, who would need to give notice to their existing employer.
+Due to the nature of their work, experienced contractors are often available to start at short notice, which is particularly important given the rapid pace of change in the business world, as a result of the pandemic.
+Contract workers may also be able to onboard and deliver work faster than a permanent employee, who would need to give notice to their existing employer.

 In normal times, it’s not uncommon for the need for headcount to shift rapidly in conjunction with the changing needs of a business.
-During and post-COVID-19, this point is more crucial than ever.
+During and post-COVID-19, however, this point has become more crucial for business survival.
 As organisations adapt to new business models and readjust their processes, the need for agility and flexibility is essential.

 In a volatile market with a high degree of uncertainty, short-term contractors provide the ideal opportunity to assess market shifts and organisational needs on an ongoing basis, rather than committing to new employees permanently.
 Contract workers support lean business planning, which allows businesses to respond with greater speed and flexibility to the ever-changing nature of the pandemic.

-Hiring a new staff member requires significant up-front investment and can be time-consuming.
+Hiring a new staff member requires significant upfront investment and can be time-consuming.
 Initially hiring potential full-time, part-time or casual workers on a contract basis allows a business to assess how that individual will fit within their company environment and culture.
 During the contract period, managers can determine whether a candidate is a good fit for the job.

-If an organisation needs to suddenly pivot or experiences a dramatic change, temporary workers don’t require the same notice period as permanent employees.
-Shorter notice periods mean headcount can be adjusted to suit the changing business needs swiftly, which will be paramount during and after the pandemic.
+If an organisation needs to pivot or suddenly experiences a dramatic change, temporary workers don’t require the same notice period as permanent employees.
+Shorter notice periods mean headcount can be adjusted to suit the changing business needs swiftly, which will be paramount during and beyond the pandemic.

 Looking to hire contractors?
-Find more information here, including our FAQs and how to start a hiring conversation.
+Find more information about employing a contractor here.